Ron Dermer: Diplomatic career (2013–2021)

-Dermer's tenure in DC saw a number of significant diplomatic achievements for Israel.
 In September 2016, towards the end of the Obama administration, Israel secured from the United States a 10-year, 38 billion dollar military aid package, the largest deal of its kind at the time.
-In December 2017, during the Trump Presidency, the US recognized Jerusalem as the capital of Israel, and in May 2018 moved the American Embassy to Jerusalem from Tel Aviv.
+In December 2017, during the first Trump presidency, the US recognized Jerusalem as the capital of Israel, and in May 2018 moved the American Embassy to Jerusalem from Tel Aviv.
 That same month, Israel achieved its top diplomatic priority when the Trump administration withdrew from the Joint Comprehensive Plan of Action with Iran.
 In March 2019, the US also recognized Israeli sovereignty over the Golan Heights.
-In 2020, Dermer played a key role in bringing about the Abraham Accords which normalized Israel’s relations with the United Arab Emirates and Bahrain.
+In 2020, Dermer played a key role in bringing about the Abraham Accords which normalized Israel's relations with the United Arab Emirates and Bahrain.
 In the wake of the Accords, two more normalization agreements with Morocco and Sudan were signed in late 2020.
-In light of his contribution to the Abraham Accords and the subsequent normalization agreements, Dermer was nominated, along with other key US officials, for the Nobel Peace Prize.
+In light of his contribution to the Abraham Accords and the subsequent normalization agreements, Dermer was nominated by Alan Dershowitz, a loyal backer of US president Donald Trump, along with Jared Kushner (Trump's son-in-law), his deputy Avi Berkowitz and US ambassador to Israel David Friedman, for the Nobel Peace Prize.

-Dermer was also credited by Dr. Albert Bourla, CEO of Pfizer, for his work in helping Israel obtain millions of Pfizer–BioNTech COVID-19 vaccines and by the convicted American spy Jonathan Pollard for his work in securing his release and arrival in Israel.
+Dermer was also credited by Albert Bourla, CEO of Pfizer, for his work in helping Israel obtain millions of Pfizer–BioNTech COVID-19 vaccines and by the convicted American spy Jonathan Pollard for his work in securing his release and arrival in Israel.

+Despite tensions over the Iran Deal and Netanyahu's speech to Congress, Dermer helped negotiate a 38 billion dollar military aid package with the US, the largest military aid deal of its kind ever.

-In 2019, then Prime Minister Netanyahu named Dermer, along with former Mossad chief Yossi Cohen, as potential successors.
+In 2019, then Israel's Prime Minister Netanyahu named Dermer, along with former Mossad chief Yossi Cohen, as potential successors.

-Dermer stepped down as ambassador in 2021 after serving more than seven years in the post.
-He was replaced by Gilad Erdan.

-Professional career (2021–present)

-In 2021, after leaving public office, Dermer joined the Jewish Institute for National Security of America (JINSA) as a Non-Resident Distinguished Fellow at the Gemunder Center for Defense and Strategy, and in March 2022, he began co-hosting a podcast with JINSA President Michael Makovsky, called Diplomatically Incorrect.

-In April 2022, Dermer went to work for Exigent Capital, an investment management firm based in Jerusalem.
-Dermer currently leads the firm’s strategic investments in the Gulf.

-In 2022, Dermer also joined the board of Netspark, a technology firm in Israel offering Internet filtering.